AlexWiigs/OptimalDesigns-MATLAB/README.md

 This software provides the user with a flexible way to find a variety of optimal designs using both PSO and CVX-based algorithms in a few lines of code.
-See the installation guide and usage notes below for setup infomration.
+See the installation guide and usage notes below for setup informations.

+## Features

+- Integrates both CVX and PSO solvers
+- Define regression models with \(v\) variables and degree \(d\), symmetric about the origin
+- Automatically constructs bases, regression matrices, information matrices, and optimality criteria
+- Supports polynomial, logistic, and Poisson models
+- Handles D-, A-, E-, and I-optimality
+- Clear result objects with support points, weights, criterion value, and runtime
+- Optional post-processing tools including weight filtering, thresholding, and point merging

 ## Example